openSUSE/news-o-o/_posts/2011-07-20-people-of-opensuse-mihnea-dobrescu-balaur.markdown

-  * aid 	- helps the user to determine which is the žsuspected package 	that causes a problem
+  * aid 	- helps the user to determine which is the â€žsuspectedâ€ package 	that causes a problem

   * gather 	- scans the system for relevant data to provide in a bug